Okefenokee RESA Tree

 Waycross, Georgia

-[Okefenokee RESA Moon Tree] [Okefenokee RESA Moon Tree] [Okefenokee RESA Moon Tree Plaque]
+[Okefenokee RESA Moon Tree] [Okefenokee RESA Moon Tree Plaque] [Okefenokee RESA Moon Tree]

 Loblolly pine (pinus taeda) planted at the Okefenokee Regional Educational Service Agency (OK-RESA, originally the Okefenokee Science Center) in Waycross, Georgia.
 The date of the planting is unknown, it is a first-generation tree, presumably planted circa 1976.
 The first sign (below), put up some time after 1996, was replaced sometime before 2019 by the plaque shown at the top.